 Smart and Curious Breed

-This breed is highly intelligent and curious, which makes it easy to mentally stimulate and train.
+This breed is highly intelligent and curious, which makes it easy to mentally stimulate and train the cat.

 Example

-Children can teach an Abyssinian to respond to its name or play with treat-dispensing toys, helping kids learn responsibility while keeping the cat mentally active.
+Children can teach an Abyssinian to respond to its name or play with ball.
+This will help kids learn responsibility while keeping the cat mentally active.

 7.4 Gentle but Not a Lap Cat